Skip to main content

 • Lightweight and low-profile

-Designed to be slim and lightweight, our brace is less bulky than conventional options, allowing patients to continue daily activities with minimal restriction.
+Designed to be slim and lightweight, with a low-profile fit that can be easier to manage day to day.
 We’ve also added straps to the front of the brace so patients can put it on and take it off by themselves.

 • Backed by clinical research

-The brace has been fine-tuned according to feedback from our scoliosis patients and spinal consultants.
-It is supported by our published clinical research and has been recognised internationally for its treatment outcomes.
+The brace has been fine-tuned based on feedback from our scoliosis patients and spinal consultants.
+It has been presented internationally and is supported by our published research for its bracing outcomes.
+Our published data also demonstrates measurable 3D correction, confirming that the brace influences coronal, sagittal, and rotational alignment.

 Read more about the LOC Scoliosis Brace